oleg-ai-dev/emg_heb_site/memory-bank/activeContext.md

 *   **New Blog Post (ALS):** Added article `als` to `BlogPost.tsx` and `Blog.tsx`.
 *   **New Blog Post (Polio/Post-Polio):** Added article `polio-post-polio` to `BlogPost.tsx` and `Blog.tsx`.
 *   **New Blog Post (Radiculopathy):** Added article `radiculopathy` to `BlogPost.tsx` and `Blog.tsx` using provided content, keywords, and image.
 Included mid-content banner.
-*   **Performance Optimization:** Implemented code-splitting for page components in `src/App.tsx` using `React.lazy` and `Suspense` to address build warnings about large chunks.
+*   **Performance Optimization (Pages):** Implemented code-splitting for page components in `src/App.tsx` using `React.lazy` and `Suspense` to address build warnings about large chunks.
+*   **Performance Optimization (Blog Posts):** Refactored `BlogPost.tsx` to dynamically load post content using `React.lazy`.
+Extracted JSX content for each post into separate files under `src/articles/content/`.

 ## 3. Next Steps
-1. Update `memory-bank/progress.md` to reflect the code-splitting implementation.
+1. Update `memory-bank/progress.md` to reflect the blog post content splitting.
-2. Run `npm run build` to verify the chunk size warning is resolved.
+2. Run `npm run build` to verify the reduction in the `BlogPost` chunk size.
 3. Present the completed task to the user using `attempt_completion`.
 4. Await further instructions from the user.